CSALabsAutomation/azure-cosmosdb-lab/steps/6_authoring-azure-cosmos-db-stored-procedures-for-multi-document-transactions/checks/6_authored-azure-cosmos-db-stored-procedures-for-multi-document-transactions/description.md

-Check if the User Successfully Authorised Azure Cosmos DB Stored Procedures for Multi-Document Transactions
+Check if the User Successfully Authored Azure Cosmos DB Stored Procedures for Multi-Document Transactions